testing-library/dom-testing-library/README.md

 > [The more your tests resemble the way your software is used, the more confidence they can give you.][guiding-principle]

-We try to only expose methods and utilities that encourage you to write tests that closely resemble how your react components are used.
+We try to only expose methods and utilities that encourage you to write tests that closely resemble how your web pages are used.

 Utilities are included in this project based on the following guiding
 principles: